 The tear film in the human eye is a very complex fluid.
 It is secreted by various glands around the eye.
 The tear film has mechanical, lubricating action and protects the eyes from harmful bacteria, allergens, and other infection- causing substances.
 Tear production and thickness begins to decrease around age 40.
 This process is progressive and by the time we reach our 70s to 80s, the tear film is rather watery and not an effective barrier against scratching of the eyes or bacterial invasion.
 Ironically, one of the surprising symptoms of dry eye syndrome is excessive tearing.

 As this is a very common problem, we feel that everyone should use artificial tears if they have chronic dry, scratchy, or irritated eyes.
 The first line of defense is using artificial tears at bedtime and in the morning.
 If artificial tear supplementation does not give sufficient relief, making better use of the body’s own tears is an effective treatment mode.
 This can be accomplished by blocking the tear ducts with punctual plugs.
 After an evaluation is done with several tests to establish the quantity and character of the tear film, plugs can be placed in the ducts “puncta” that drain tears away from the eyes, and retention of a better tear film can be achieved.
-Dr. Hartwig and Dr. Garrett feel that one of the biggest advantages of punctal plugs is that the patient retains his/her natural tears with the natural lubricating and bacteria fighting enzymes that cannot be duplicated in an “artificial tear”.
+Dr. Garrett feels that one of the biggest advantages of punctal plugs is that the patient retains his/her natural tears with the natural lubricating and bacteria fighting enzymes that cannot be duplicated in an “artificial tear”.

 Blepharitis is a common external eye condition related to persistent inflammation of the eyelids.
 This condition frequently occurs in people who have a tendency toward oily skin, dandruff, or dry eyes.
 Some people may develop an allergy to the bacteria that are present on the eyelids.
 Blepharitis can lead to more serious complications, such as inflammation of the cornea, and it can also predispose a person to styes.